 Before you say anything, yes, I get it- This is a pretty standard fare for a pseudo-harem/harem genre, but that doesn't mean the writing has to be bad/mediocre.
 One of the worst things you can say to defend a series is saying something like "You're taking this way too seriously/You have really high expectations."
 If a series presents a drama, how am I supposed to take it?
 Not seriously?
 Half-seriously?
 If I have to selectively ignore a series' shortcomings until I can get rid of all the flaws to finally conclude that a series is "good," then the series as a whole isn't good.
 This is no different.
 You can't cherry-pick only what you like and artificially lower your standards to come to an incomplete conclusion to justify a series.
 You're not defending it- You're just ignoring its flaws.
 It's not an argument, it's an excuse.
 The only time when that excuse would be viable is involving a series targeted for children, and this isn't one.

 That being said, this series does hold a lot of promises.
 The ingredient for something decent is all there, but you just have an incredibly shitty cook.
 And because of that, those promises will likely never be kept. read more

-Related ClubsAnime Discussion Brigade, Brother Complex & Sister Complex, Date a Live, Date A Live (デート・ア・ライブ), Date A Live Girls no Daisuki, Date A Live Valkyrs, Dere Girls Alliance, Icha Icha Research Club, Red Eyes Fanclub, Tokisaki Kurumi FanClub, Yoshino Love
+Related ClubsAnime Discussion Brigade, Brother Complex & Sister Complex, Date a Live, Date A Live (デート・ア・ライブ), Date A Live Girls no Daisuki, Date A Live Valkyrs, Dere Girls Alliance, Icha Icha Research Club, Light Novels Alliance!, Red Eyes Fanclub, Tokisaki Kurumi FanClub, Yoshino Love

 External LinksOfficial Site, MangaUpdates, Wikipedia